tquade2/beer-scout/README.md

 ## Frontend

-The frontend of the application is built with Vue.js and is located in the `vue` directory.
-It uses Vuex for state management, as mentioned in `vue/README.md`.
-The application's views are located in `vue/src/views` and include pages for viewing, adding, and editing beers and breweries, as well as user registration and login.
+The frontend of the application is built with Vue.js and is located in the `frontend` directory.
+It uses Vuex for state management, as mentioned in `frontend/README.md`.
+The application's views are located in `frontend/src/views` and include pages for viewing, adding, and editing beers and breweries, as well as user registration and login.

 ## Backend

-The backend of the application is built with C#/.NET and is located in the `dotnet` directory.
-It includes a BeerScout project, as seen in `dotnet/BeerScout/BeerScout.csproj`.
+The backend of the application is built with C#/.NET and is located in the `backend` directory.
+It includes a BeerScout project, as seen in `backend/BeerScout/BeerScout.csproj`.
 The backend handles API requests from the frontend and interacts with the database.
-It also includes security features, as mentioned in `dotnet/README.md`.
+It also includes security features, as mentioned in `backend/README.md`.

 ## Database

 The database for the application is built with Microsoft SQL Server Managment Studio (SSMS).
 The SQL script for the database is located in `database/capstone.sql`.

-## Development

-For development instructions, please refer to the README files in the `vue` and `dotnet` directories.